 Room rates are usually room only.
-Breakfast costs from £15 for a Continental buffet (£5 for children), a full English spread is £20 (£10 for children).
+Breakfast costs from £25 for an adult (£15 a child).
 Children stay free in cots and under-14s stay in extra beds for £20 a night.

 Within the main building, there are two accessible bedrooms, each with a level entry wet room for guests in wheelchairs or with limited mobility.
 There's a disabled toilet and an emergency alarm.